MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AzureDataExplorer.md

     Source = AzureDataExplorer.Contents("Help", "Samples", "StormEvents | where State == 'ALABAMA' | take 100", [])
     ```

-1. Replace the relevant part of the query with your parameter.
-Split the query into multiple parts, and concatenate them back using an ampersand (&), along with the parameter.

-   For example, in the query above, take the `State == 'ALABAMA'` part, and split it to: `State == '` and `'` and place the `State` parameter between them:

-    ```kusto
+2. Insert a query parameter into the Kusto Query Language (KQL) query.

+   If you paste a KQL query directly in the connection dialog, the query will be part of the source step in Power Query.
+You can embed parameters as part of the query using the advanced editor or when editing the source statement in the formula bar.
+An example query could be `StormEvents | where State == ' " & State & " ' | take 100`. `State` is a parameter and in run time the query will be:

-    "StormEvents | where State == '" & State & "' | take 100"
+    `StormEvents | where State == 'ALABAMA' | take 100`
-    ```

-1. If your query contains quotation marks, encode them correctly.
-For example, the following query:
+3. If your query contains quotation marks, encode them correctly.
+For example, the following query in KQL:

    ```kusto
    "StormEvents | where State == "ALABAMA" | take 100"